lsk21kr/colouring-brush-datapack/Readme.md

 * Slabs
 * Fences
 * Fence gates
-* Doors
+* Doors (*optional: off)
-* Trap doors
+* Trap doors (*optional: off)
 * Pressure plates
 * Buttons

 ### Colouring sand into red sand
 Hold orange dyes in mainhand, a brush in offhand and use the brush on sand-related blocks.
-Note that you cannot dye chiselled sandstone as they have different engravings.
+You can also dye chiselled sandstone depending on the settings.
 * Sand
 * Sandstones
 * Sandstone stairs